Posterior Contraction and Credible Sets for Filaments of Regression Functions: Posterior contraction and credible sets for filaments

 In the following, we shall consider the Hausdorff distance between two filaments.
 Given two sets $A$ and $B$ under Euclidean metric, let $d(A|B):=\sup_{x \in A}\inf_{y \in B}\|x-y\|$.
 The Hausdorff distance between $A$ and $B$ is defined as

-In what follows, we provide a refined bound for the Hausdorff distance and construct credible sets for the filaments.
+In what follows, we provide an upper bound for the Hausdorff distance and construct credible sets for the filaments.
 In fact, Theorem \ref{rates:filaments_on_curves} gives an upper bound for the Hausdorff distance.
 However, for the purpose of constructing credible sets with sufficient frequentist coverage, we need to have the upper bound in terms of more primitive quantities such as the derivatives of underlying function.
-In view of Remark \ref{rates:filaments_on_curves_remark}, in this section we will restrict to the choice $J \asymp (n/\log n)^{1/(2(1+\alpha))}$.
+In view of Remark \ref{rates:filaments_on_curves_remark} and the fact that integral curves are only intermediate objects, we henceforth restrict to the choice $J \asymp (n/\log n)^{1/(2(1+\alpha))}$.

-Recall that $\tilde{f}=AY+C\theta_0$ is the posterior mean of $f$ conditional on $\mathbb{D}_n$ and that $\tilde{V}$,$ {\tilde{\Upsilon}_{x_0}}$, $\tilde{\mathcal{L}}$ are the corresponding eigenvector, integral curve and filament induced by $\tilde{f}$.
+Recall that $\tilde{f}=A_{(0,0)}Y+C_{(0,0)}\theta_0$ is the posterior mean of $f$ conditional on $\mathbb{D}_n$ and that $\tilde{V}$,$ {\tilde{\Upsilon}_{x_0}}$, $\tilde{\mathcal{L}}$ are the corresponding eigenvector, integral curve and filament induced by $\tilde{f}$.
 In view of Lemma \ref{posterior_rates_fmean} and Lemma \ref{convergence_rates_f}, following the proofs of Theorem \ref{rates:integral_curves}, Proposition \ref{rates:hitting_times}, Theorem \ref{rates:filaments_on_curves}, it is straightforward to show that $\sup_{x_0 \in \mathcal{G}}\sup_{t}\|\intgx (t)-\tilde{\Upsilon}_{\xz}(t)\| $, $ \sup_{x_0 \in \mathcal{G}}\|t_{\xz}- \tilde{t}_{\xz}\| $ and $\sup_{x_0 \in \mathcal{G}}\|\Upsilon_{\xz}(t_{\xz})- \tilde{\Upsilon}_{\xz}(\tilde{t}_{\xz}) \|$ are all small with high posterior probability in $\mathrm{P}_0$-probability.
 Likewise, it can be shown that the quantities induced by $\tilde{f}$ converge to the corresponding true quantities induced by $f^*$.
-For instance $\tilde{\Upsilon}_{\xz}(t) $ converges to $\intgx^* (t)$ uniformly in $\xz \in \mathcal{G}$ and $\tilde{t}_{\xz}$ converges to $t^*_{\xz} $ uniformly in $\xz \in \mathcal{G}$ and $\tilde{\Upsilon}_{\xz}(\tilde{t}_{\xz}) $ converges to $\Upsilon^*_{\xz}(t^*_{\xz})$ uniformly in $\xz \in \mathcal{G}$ in $\mathrm{P}_0$-probability.
+For instance $\tilde{\Upsilon}_{\xz}(t) $ converges to $\intgx^* (t)$ uniformly in $\xz \in \mathcal{G}$ and $t$, $\tilde{t}_{\xz}$ converges to $t^*_{\xz} $ uniformly in $\xz \in \mathcal{G}$ and $\tilde{\Upsilon}_{\xz}(\tilde{t}_{\xz}) $ converges to $\Upsilon^*_{\xz}(t^*_{\xz})$ uniformly in $\xz \in \mathcal{G}$ in $\mathrm{P}_0$-probability.